 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 When most people think of Wyoming, Jackson Hole and Yellowstone usually come to mind.
 But there are other parts of the state that are worth visiting as well.
 We opted to skip the busy Jackson area in the summer and instead did a road trip through the Southeastern part of the state, starting in the capital city of Cheyenne and making a loop through Laramie, Casper and back down towards Cheyenne.
 We stopped at many state parks, beautiful lakes and lots of hiking trails.
 If you’re heading to Wyoming with kids, you will love our Wyoming with kids road trip itinerary.
+And be sure to pack these road trip essentials to make your trip a breeze!

 Things to know/bring whenvisiting Wyoming with kids: